jundalisay/superb/content/en/research/kepler/harmony/book-3/intro.md

-ON THE ORIGIN OF THE
-HARMONIC PROPORTIONS,
-AND ON THE
-NATURE AND DIFFERENCES
-OE THOSE THINGS WHICH ARE
-CONCERNED WITH MELODY.
+---
+title: "The Origin Of The Harmonic Proportions And The Nature of Melody."
+description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
+image: /covers/harmony.jpg
+weight: 4
+author: Johannes Kepler
+icon: /icons/kepler.png
+---

 So far, following the natural order, we have spoken first of Regular Plane Figures, and next we passed on to their congruences.

 In what follows it will not be right to depart at all from the natural method, so that the learning of the human mind, which quite often uses a different route, may be given all the more assistance.

-For what the nature of the subject requires is that we should now thirdly ex­ pound in the abstract those proportions which occur between a circle and a part cut off on any side,'’ and the other kinds of cases which arise from the combination and separation of such proportions; then fourthly that we should pass to the operations of the world, which either God himself the Creator has adjusted to proportions of that kind,*’ or Sublunary Nature applies daily according to the rule of those proportions in the angles between the stellar rays;”^ and finally we should add human music, showing how the human mind, shaping our Judgement of what we hear, by its natural instinct imitates the Creator by showing delight and approval for the same proportions in notes which have pleased God in the adjustment of the celestial motions.
+For what the nature of the subject requires is that we should now thirdly expound in the abstract those proportions which occur between a circle and a part cut off on any side,'’ and the other kinds of cases which arise from the combination and separation of such proportions; then fourthly that we should pass to the operations of the world, which either God himself the Creator has adjusted to proportions of that kind,*’ or Sublunary Nature applies daily according to the rule of those proportions in the angles between the stellar rays; and finally we should add human music, showing how the human mind, shaping our Judgement of what we hear, by its natural instinct imitates the Creator by showing delight and approval for the same proportions in notes which have pleased God in the adjustment of the celestial motions.

 For it is indeed difficult to abstract mentally the distinctions, types, and modes of the harmonic proportions from musical notes and sounds, since the only vocabulary which comes to our aid, as is necessary to expound matters, is the musical one.

-Therefore in this Book we shall have to combine the third section with the fifth and last one,** and we shall not only have to speak of harmonic propor­ tions in the abstract, but also to deal in anticipation with this human imitation of the creation in melody, though it has been specified in the title of the Book that it should deal at that point with the work of the creation of the heavens, which must be postponed to the last section on account of its sublime and incredible nature.
+Therefore in this Book we shall have to combine the third section with the fifth and last one,** and we shall not only have to speak of harmonic proportions in the abstract, but also to deal in anticipation with this human imitation of the creation in melody, though it has been specified in the title of the Book that it should deal at that point with the work of the creation of the heavens, which must be postponed to the last section on account of its sublime and incredible nature.

 So much for the order of treatment.

-Now in order to throw more light on the contraries which are op­ posed to each other, it is desirable to inaugurate this dissertation on human melody by recalling what the ancients have said about the ori­ gin of consonances.
+In order to throw more light on the contraries which are opposed to each other, it is desirable to inaugurate this dissertation on human melody by recalling what the ancients have said about the origin of consonances.

-Certainly, just as it is ordained in all human affairs that in those things which are bestowed on us by nature, use precedes understand­ ing of causes, similarly as far as melody is concerned it happened to the human race that from its very beginning it used without specu­ lating or knowing about their causes the same rhythms and intervals between notes as we commonly use today, in the chanting of melodies, not only in churches and in choirs of musicians, but everywhere with­ out applying any art, even at crossroads and in the fields.
+Certainly, just as it is ordained in all human affairs that in those things which are bestowed on us by nature, use precedes understanding of causes, similarly as far as melody is concerned it happened to the human race that from its very beginning it used without speculating or knowing about their causes the same rhythms and intervals between notes as we commonly use today, in the chanting of melodies, not only in churches and in choirs of musicians, but everywhere with­ out applying any art, even at crossroads and in the fields.

-This antiquity of melody is apparent from the first book, of Gene­ sis.^ For great must the delight in the melody of the human voice have been (when I say delight, I mean the harmonious and melodic inter­ vals) which moved Jubal,^^' eighth in line from Adam, to learn and teach how to imitate the melodies of men with inanimate instruments.
+This antiquity of melody is apparent from the first book, of Genesis.

+For great must the delight in the melody of the human voice have been (when I say delight, I mean the harmonious and melodic intervals) which moved Jubal,^^' eighth in line from Adam, to learn and teach how to imitate the melodies of men with inanimate instruments.

-Unless I am mistaken, this Jubal is the Apollo, by a slight change of letters, who defeated his brother Jabel, the originator of cattle breed­ ing, whose joy was in the shepherd’s pipe (and who was believed by the Greeks to be the god Pan), by the clear ringing of the lyre which he had invented, having borrowed the material for the strings from his brother Tubalcain (and let him be Vulcan for us, by a play on the name).
+Unless I am mistaken, this Jubal is the Apollo, by a slight change of letters, who defeated his brother Jabel, the originator of cattle breeding, whose joy was in the shepherd’s pipe (and who was believed by the Greeks to be the god Pan), by the clear ringing of the lyre which he had invented, having borrowed the material for the strings from his brother Tubalcain (and let him be Vulcan for us, by a play on the name).

-Yet however ancient be the pattern of human melody, made up of consonant or melodic intervals, yet the causes of the intervals have remained unknown to men — so much so that before Pythagoras they were not even sought; and after they have been sought for two thou­ sand years, I shall be the first, unless I am mistaken, to reveal them with such accuracy."
+Yet however ancient be the pattern of human melody, made up of consonant or melodic intervals, yet the causes of the intervals have remained unknown to men — so much so that before Pythagoras they were not even sought; and after they have been sought for 2,000 years, I shall be the first, unless I am mistaken, to reveal them with such accuracy."

 Pythagoras was the first, when he was passing through a smithy, and had noticed that the sounds of the hammers were in harmony, to realize that the difference in the sounds depended on the size of the hammers, in such a way that the big ones gave out low sounds, and the little ones high sounds.

-Now as a proportion is properly speaking observed between sizes, he measured the hammers, and readily perceived the proportions at which consonant or dissonant intervals occurred, and melodic or unmelodic intervals occurred be­ tween notes.
+A proportion is properly speaking observed between sizes, he measured the hammers, and readily perceived the proportions at which consonant or dissonant intervals occurred, and melodic or unmelodic intervals occurred between notes.

 He passed at once from the hammers to the length of strings, where the ear indicates more exactly what fractions of the string are consonant with the whole, and which are dissonant with it.